VAMDC/NodeSoftware/doc/source/newnode.rst

 Deviating data models are certainly possible, but will involve some more work on the query function (see below).
-In any case, do not so much think about how your data is structured now, but how you want it to be structured in the database, when you writing the models.
+In any case, do not so much think about how your data is structured now, but how you want it to be structured in the database, when writing the models.

 Writing your data models is best learned from example.
-Have a look at the example from Case 1 above and at file *nodes/vald/node/models.py* inside the NodeSoftware to see how the model for VALD looks like.
+Have a look at the example from Case 1 above and at file *$VAMDCROOT/nodes/vald/node/models.py* inside the NodeSoftware to see how the model for VALD looks like.
 Keep in mind the following points: